Weekend in Nairobi

 Karen or Langata (Nairobi Tented Camp: luxury glamping inside Nairobi National Park.
 Hemingways Nairobi: classic colonial-house luxury.)

-Karen or Langata puts you beside Day 1's sights, dodges CBD traffic, and drops you into Nairobi's most atmospheric residential quarter—quieter, greener, cooler than the city centre.
+Karen or Langata puts you beside Day 1's sights, dodges CBD traffic, and drops you into Nairobi's most atmospheric residential quarter, quieter, greener, cooler than the city centre.

-Markets, Murals, and Westlands Nights
+See all Nairobi accommodation options →Markets, Murals, and Westlands Nights

 Where to Stay Tonight

-Westlands or Kilimani (Ole Sereni Hotel—views straight over Nairobi National Park—or Villa Rosa Kempinski for full luxury; Tribe Hotel in Gigiri for boutique design-conscious travellers)
+Westlands or Kilimani (Ole Sereni Hotel, views straight over Nairobi National Park, or Villa Rosa Kempinski for full luxury; Tribe Hotel in Gigiri for boutique design-conscious travellers)

-Westlands and Kilimani drop you straight into Nairobi's best nairobi food and nightlife.
+Westlands and Kilimani drop you straight into Nairobi's best Nairobi food and nightlife.
 Security is good.
-Restaurants line the streets—you'll walk to dinner without thinking twice.
+Restaurants line the streets, you'll walk to dinner without thinking twice.
 When Sunday rolls around, taxis and Uber line up outside.
 Airport run?
 Twenty minutes.

 Customize Your Trip